Back to Blog

 will pay more for a personalized stay — and personalized stays generate 3x more detailed reviews than generic experiences.

-Why Personalization Generates Better Reviews
+Why Does Personalization Generate Better Reviews?

 Generic experiences generate generic reviews: 'Nice hotel, clean rooms, would recommend.'
 Personalized experiences generate specific reviews: 'The staff remembered our anniversary from last year and had champagne waiting in the room.
 The concierge booked us the exact restaurant we mentioned loving in a previous stay.'
 Guess which review Google values more?